-The maximum amount of children in the pre kinder group is 10 children with two educators.
-In the kinder group the maximum amount of children is 12 with two educators.
+In the Pre-Kinder classes, the maximum amount of children is 10, with two educators.

 Milo's Birthday Surprise

-At the beginning of the lesson the children are encouraged to greet their teachers and peers.
+At the beginning of the class, the children are encouraged to greet their teachers and peers.

-The children settle into the class by putting their bags in the lockers, placing their workbook on the table and joining their peers for the first activity.
-If all goes to plan the children say bye to their parents.
-Some children like to take their shoes off and get comfy.
+The children settle into the group by putting their bags in the lockers, placing their workbook on the table and joining their peers for the first activity.
+If all goes to plan, the children say bye to their parents.

-The activity is at the beginning to build awareness of the sound before introducing the letter.
-This a great opportunity for vocabulary discussion, as well as encouraging children to develop the skill of segmenting the initial sounds in words.
+This activity is at the beginning of the class to build awareness of the focus sound before introducing the letter.
+This a great opportunity for vocabulary discussion, as well as encouraging children to develop the skill of hearing and isolating the initial sounds in words.